naqeebghazi/darey.linuxadmin/README.md

 # Navigating the Linux Terminal

+The root directory is at the location:

+$ cd /

+A user's home directory is at location:

+$ cd ~

+The folders in the root folder:

+/boot : stores data relating to booting up the system /dev : location of device file - these act as an interface between the computer and the device driver (e.g. a USB drive) /etc : configuration files of programs
+/home : user specific files and folders

 To see the structure of a directory, install the *tree* program:

   $ sudo apt install tree